My Love (Julio Iglesias song)

-"My Love" is a song by Spanish singer/songwriter Julio Iglesias, featuring American musician Stevie Wonder.
+"My Love" is a song performed by Spanish singer/songwriter Julio Iglesias, written by and featuring American musician Stevie Wonder.
 It was released as a single in 1988 from Iglesias' album, Non Stop.
 The duet was a top 5 hit in the UK and Ireland, reaching numbers 5 and 2, respectively.
 In the U.S., it reached No. 80 on the Billboard Hot 100, and No. 14 on the Adult Contemporary chart.